MoltenGears/Mega-Man-Labs/README.md

 In general, all kinds of contributions are appreciated, e.g., bug reports, bug fixes, feature implementations like additional enemy types, etc.
-However, most valuable to me would be coding and program architecture advice from more experienced programmers, since this is first and foremost a learning project for myself.
 As I am mostly focused on coding, I would be glad if there are pixel-artists interested in creating original Mega Man artwork for this project like stage tilesets, enemy designs, and so on.